 - Utilize many different techniques and modalities, including assessment, diagnosis and treatment planning, counseling, case management, and advocacy to modify environmental and attitudinal barriers, placement-related services, and utilization of rehabilitation technology.

 - Specific techniques and modalities utilized within this rehabilitation counseling process may include, but are not limited to:

 * diagnosis and treatment planning;

 * individual and group counseling treatment interventions focused on facilitating adjustment to the medical and psycho-social impacts of disability;

 * case management and service coordination;

-* providing consultation and access to rehabilitation technology.
+* consultation and resources of access to rehabilitation technology;

 * interventions to remove environmental, employment and attitudinal barriers;